zaiquiriw/gdv-rune-night/Vault Parity.md

 To add more plugins to this list add `.obsidian/plugins/<plugin-name>/data.json` to the `.gitignore` file and it should allow users to customize their settings.

+## Github Edits
+If there are further changes to how the repo is managed, they should be changed in the [[README]], so it is easily viewed on the site if need be.

 ```ad-warning
 title: Future Changes
 Removal of the .gitignore file will push any custom settings to the remote repo, meaning all users will automatically pull settings that they had previously customized!
 Don't do!